PersonHood/Personhood/Personhood.md

 `8.
 What is the statute of limitations for crimes involving harm to, or the death of, the unborn?

-  - ...equal treatment vs other homicides?</li>
+  - ...equal treatment vs other homicides?

 `9.
 How does this impact direct or indirect culpability related to past crimes?